backstage-technical-services/website/.github/pull_request_template.md

 There's no need to write an essay - we welcome bullet points over prose.

-Ticket: https://github.com/backstage-technical-services/hub/issues/XXX <!-- delete this if there's no issue -->
+Ticket: <!-- past the link to the issue or delete this line if there's no issue -->

 ### Checklist